HugoBlox/theme-academic-cv/content/en/authors/jinlin-liao/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- 学生
+- Students
 ---
 ### Contact
-- email: pangzs@is.ids.
+- email: jinlin@is.ids.

 Please add `osaka-u.ac.jp` to complete email address